exelaration/recruiter-app/README.md

 2. Clone the repo
 3. Run Docker files for running this app locally
     * `$ docker-compose up -d` (One time only)
         * NOTE: If running docker on OSX you will need to turn on `securely store Docker logins in macOS keychain` under docker preferences.
 For more info see: https://github.com/ansible/ansible-container/issues/722
+    * Run this command to create db superuser for admin console:
+        * `$ docker-compose exec web python manage.py createsuperuser`
+        * I tend to use 'admin' as my user name
 4. Create postgresDb
     * docker-compose exec into docker container to run the below commands
     * Update base.py with Database credentials